 Steve Stevens, of Billy Idol

-The Brooklyn sounds the best with guitarists who play strictly hi gain amplifiers with hot pickups.
+Brooklyn – a more focused, tight sounding cable with a lightning-fast attack that handles high gain, hotter pickups and 7-strings exceptionally well.
 From Thrash Metal, Death Metal, Prog Metal, Nu Metal to Shred.
-This cable is specifically designed to reduce unwanted “white noise” or “fizz” commonly associated with high gain rigs, giving the player more articulation.
-Shredders or soloist benefit with this cable because it “tracks” very well, they feel it is easier to solo and every note is clear.
+This cable is specifically designed to reduce unwanted “white noise” or “fizz” commonly associated with high gain rigs, giving the player more articulation and clarity, even when playing dissonant chords at high gain.
+Shredders and lead guitarists love this cable because it “tracks” very well and they feel it’s easier to solo and every note is clear.

 WHY CHOOSE COLOSSAL CABLE?